 Bücker Bü-131 biplane trainer, who designed the designer of Swedish origin ing.
 Anders Johan Andersson.
 The robust, but fast machine, soon gained great popularity in many foreign countries, of which five were licensed.
-On the screen, the Czechoslovak license version of the C-104S will not only feature the Dark Blue World, where the Germans were to conceive the squadron of fighter biplane Avia B-534, but also in one part of the Czech-German series Necklace, as a private aircraft manufacturer Gahlmayer.
+In a modern version of this beautiful machine, in the movie Ace es Jean-Paul Belmondo as adventurer Jo Cavalier rescue his little admirer of Jewish descent Simon Rosenblum and his entire family from the Nazis.
+In the 1990s, the Czechoslovak license version of the C-104S with the OK-RXE matriculation featuring the private aircraft of Gahlmayer appeared in several episodes of the Necklace series.

 The prototype of the Bü-131V1 aircraft with the 59 kW Hirth HM 60 R was piloted by Joachim von Köppen for the first time on 27.
 May 1934, and in the same year the serial production of the Bü-131A began.
 The German Luftwaffe, following the year, took over the first few aircraft, which it then used as a training aircraft for basic pilot training.
 In 1936, the Bü-131B variant was also launched with a stronger 77 kW Hirth HM 504 A-2 engine.
 The machines were soon exported to many foreign countries such as Croatia, Italy, Yugoslavia or Lithuania.
 During the war, it was also licensed in Japan in two versions.
 The Army carries the designation of the Kokusai Ki-86 Cypress, while the Kyushu Maritime K9W.
 Both models had the same installed 81 kW Hatsuzake engine.